 The houses covered the hillside and were made of wood and bamboo and roofs were made of leaves.
 We were shown the traditional clothes – white cotton dresses for unmarried women and red shirts for men – but we learned that these garments are now only worn for special occasions and weddings.

 As we walked past rice fields, she showed us the different varieties, explained the harvest and pointed out insects that trouble farmers.
 As we entered the forest, we noticed trees wrapped in orange cloth; Pia told us that people dress the trees like monks as a way of protecting the forest.

-As we walked, we learned about mushrooms, spiders, fruit and teak trees, which are now illegal to cut down without government permits.
+Pia enthusiastically narrated the Chiang Mai jungle trekking portion of the trip with information and facts about the area.
+We learned about mushrooms, spiders, fruit and teak trees, which are now illegal to cut down without government permits.
 We also learned more about Pia, her studies and her family.

 The water was cold and the current was swift, but that didn’t keep us from dipping in.
 We splashed around trying to gain solid footing as we watched young daredevils climb the rocks behind the falls and cliff jump into the pool.
 We could have stayed at the waterfall all day, but it was time to continue on our trek toward the van that would take us back to Chiang Mai.